josefrancisco81788/Tool---Financial-Statement-Transcription/QUICK_TEST_COMMANDS.md

 # Start the API
 cd api && uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```

-### File Too Large
-- Compress the file or use a smaller version
-- Use the async endpoint for files >= 5MB

 ### OpenAI API Key Missing
 ```bash